 - Drop during third week: 50%

 IMPORTANT: If you wish to drop a course, you must actually drop the course from your schedule on the UBC system.
 It is not enough to just stop showing up on the course web site.

 If a student does not officially drop the course the student will be graded based on what he/she has contributed so far (usually very little to nothing).
 This can have an enormous impact on the student's GPA and status in the program.

 As in any course, any problem should first be taken up with the course instructor.
 If this does not result in a satisfactory resolution of the issue, contact the MET Academic Advisor.
-If this does not result in a satisfactory resolution you can contact the Dr. Tom Sork, Senior Associate Dean, Faculty of Education.
+If this does not result in a satisfactory resolution you can contact the Dr. Jennifer Shapka, Director of the MET program.

 You must take at least one course in the first academic session (September through April) that you are enrolled in the MET program or you will be considered to have refused your offer of admission and must re-apply if you wish to continue.

 Once you have taken your first course, you do not have to register in courses in a term if you are not able to.
 Please keep in mind that you have a maximum of 5 years to finish your MET degree, so if you need to take more than a term off, you should send a message to the MET Program Assistant requesting a leave from the program as required for up to 12 months.

 Online education is a fast growing field in schools, post-secondary institutions, and in other institutions where employees need to be trained.
 The MET credentials will assist in getting jobs in any of these workplaces, helping to set up and manage these distributed learning systems.
 It will also provide classroom teachers with ideas and perspectives for using technology more appropriately in their classroom.